syncwerk/syncwerk-server-installer/README.md

 ### Why?
 There are to many ways to misconfigure a manualy Seafile server installation.
 The script is derived from our refence installation for [Seafile Server Professional](https://wiki.seafile.com.de/doku.php?id=debian_7_wheezy_64bit).
-It helps us standardarising the installation procedure and allows us the debug errors within these installations more easily.
+It helps us to standardize the installation procedure and allows debugging errors in these installations more easily.

 ### How long does the installation take?